c-siu/c-siu.github.io/index.md

 Chunyin Siu (Alex) is a PhD candidate at Cornell University at [the Center for Applied Mathematics](https://www.cam.cornell.edu/cam), and is a [Croucher scholar (2019)](https://scholars.croucher.org.hk/scholars/siu-chun-yin) and a [Youde scholar](https://www.wfsfaa.gov.hk/sfo/seymf/en/index.htm) [(2018)](https://www.wfsfaa.gov.hk/sfo/pdf/common/Form/sgl/seym8.pdf).

-His primary research interests lie in the intersection of topological data analysis, network analysis, statistics and computational geometry.
+His primary research interests lie in the intersection of topological data analysis, network analysis, topological statistics and computational geometry.
 He is advised by [Prof. Gennady Samorodnitsky](https://people.orie.cornell.edu/gennady/).
+Before coming to Cornell University, he was a MPhil. student advised by [Prof. Ronald (Lokming) Lui](http://www.lokminglui.com/) at the Chinese University of Hong Kong.

 He is looking for a postdoc position for 2024/25.